Verona & The Magic of the Verona Opera by First Class Rail

 Day 4 – The Roman city of Verona and the surrounding area

 You have a further day to enjoy the Roman city of Verona.
-For a change of scene venture out to the Valpolicella vineyards, the Palladian delights of Vicenza or take to the waters of stunning Lake Garda.
+For a change of scene you could venture out to the Valpolicella vineyards, the Palladian delights of Vicenza or take to the waters of stunning Lake Garda.

 Day 5 – Verona through the Alps to Lake Geneva

 This morning after breakfast you make your way back to Verona Porta Nuova station as you leave Italy behind and board the Eurostar Italia service for the First Class journey to Milan.
 From here join the comfortable Euro City service as it snakes its way into the Alps for the spectacular journey through the Simplon Pass and onto pretty lakeside town of Montreux on the shores of Lake Geneva.
-On arrival in Montreux your overnight hotel is the recently refurbished, belle époque Grand Hotel Suisse Majestic (4 star) located right next to the station.
+On arrival in Montreux your overnight hotel is the recently refurbished, belle époque Grand Hotel Suisse Majestic (4 star superior) located right next to the station.

 Take a stroll alongside Lake Geneva and visit this elegant lakeside town which is home to the famous jazz festival.